turbot/steampipe-action-check/README.md

 This does two things:

-1. Uses the `setup-steampipe` action to setup Steampipe, along with the necessary plugins in your job environment.
+1. Uses the [`setup-steampipe` action](https://github.com/turbot/steampipe-action-setup) to setup Steampipe, along with the necessary plugins in your job environment.
-2. Runs the AWS Terraform compliance [mod](#whats-a-mod_url) using the `turbot/steampipe-iac-action` in the subsequent step.
+2. Runs the AWS Terraform compliance [mod](#whats-a-mod_url) using this action in the subsequent step.

-> For more information on how to use the `setup-steampipe-action`, refer to its [README](https://github.com/turbot/setup-steampipe-action).
+> For more information on how to use the `steampipe-action-setup` action, refer to its [README](https://github.com/turbot/steampipe-action-setup).

 ## Usage